mccanne/sharkfest/README.md

 Unlike JSON, Zed is statically type and _comprehensive_

-Here is a Zed record with a bunch of different types of values:
+Here is a ZSON record with a bunch of different types of values:
 ```
 zq -Z values.zson